X-lab2017/oss101/Assignments/Assignment-typo.md

 Despite this, hackers have a reaputation for meeting simple questions with what looks like hostility or arrogance.
 It sometimes looks like we're reflexively rude to newbies and the ignorant.
 But this isn't really true.

 What we are, unapologetically, is hostile to people who seem to be unwilling to think or to do their own homework before asking questions.
-Peple like that are time sinks --- they take without giving back, and they waste time we could have spent on another question more interesting and another person more worthy of an answer.
+People like that are time sinks --- they take without giving back, and they waste time we could have spent on another question more interesting and another person more worthy of an answer.
 We call people like this "losers" (and for historical reasons we sometimes spell it "lusers").

 We realize that there are many people who just want to use the software we write, and who have no interest in learning technical details.
 For most people, a computer is merely a tool, a means to an end; they have more important things to do and lives to live.
 We acknowledge that, and don't expect everyone to take an interest in the technical matters that fascinate us.
 Nevertheless, our style of answering questions is tuned for people who *do* take such an interest and are willing to be active participants in problem-solving.
 That's not going to change.
 Nor should it; if it did, we would become less effective at the things we do best.